Work-Study Positions & FAQs

 Search for work-study jobs from on-campus departments in Handshake using the job type "On-Campus” and then checking the “Work-Study” box, too.

 We offer a unique opportunity to utilize your work-study award at pre-approved off-campus non-profits and government organizations that have applied and been selected to participate.
-You have the opportunity to earn your work-study award at sites like Kids-U, InspirED, City of Arlington, YMCA and more.
+You have the opportunity to earn your work-study award at sites like Reading Partners, InspirED, Boys and Girls Club of Greater Tarrant County, Arlington Life Shelter, and more.

 Frequently Asked Questions